hyprwm/hyprland-wiki/content/Nix/Plugins.md

 In a similar manner to `stdenv.mkDerivation`, `mkHyprlandPlugin` takes an attrset with mostly the same options as `mkDerivation`, as it is essentially a wrapper around it.

-The exception is that it also takes a `hyprland` package before the attrset, in case you want to build with a different package than the one in Nixpkgs.

-This is not always the best way to build for a different version, and it is recommended that you use an overlay to apply your desired Hyprland package in Nixpkgs instead.